Community support platform focused on clarity, trust, and action

 Designing for support, trust, and practical action

 This redesign reinforced how much usability in mission-driven platforms depends on structure, clarity, and trust.
-When support pathways, donation flows, and community engagement routes are made easier to understand, the experience becomes more useful for the people who rely on it.
+When support pathways, giving flows, and community engagement routes are made easier to understand, the experience becomes more useful for the people who rely on it.